samisalkosuo/mazingame/README.rst

 =========
 A game of maze.

-Idea of the game is to find a path through the maze to spot marked by 'X'.
+Idea of the game is to find a path through the maze to a location marked by 'X'.

 Requirements
 ------------